sarahramadan/ayah-detection/README.md

 * `--separator1_path` is the path to separator image template for pages 1 and 2
 * `--separator3_path` is the path to separator image template for pages 3 up to the end
 * `--count_method` is the counting method to use (choices are `{basry,shamy,madany2,madany1,kofy,makky}`)
-* `--matching_threshold` is the matching threshold to match aya separators, default = 0.42
+* `--matching_threshold` is an optional matching threshold to match aya separators, default = 0.42
 * `--start_page` is an optional start page (default is 1)
 * `--start_sura` is an optional start sura (default is 1)
 * `--start_aya` is an optional start aya (default is 1)